jlem/Context/docs/index.md

 * Moderators can see all public comments as well as see/approve pending comments
 * Regular users can only see publically visible comments

-Whew, that's a lot of highly specific business rules, don't you think?
+Whew, that's a lot of highly specific business rules overloading one request, don't you think?

-If you didn't care about maintainability, you may be tempted to do something like this:
+You may be tempted to do something like this:

 ```php
 if ($country === 'uk') {